Travel.State.Gov > International Travel > Country Information > Algeria International Travel Information

-Travel within Algeria: All employees of foreign companies or organizations based in Algeria who are not Algerian citizens must contact the Ministry of Foreign Affairs before engaging in any travel within the interior of the country.
+Travel within Algeria: All employees of foreign companies or organizations based in Algeria who are not Algerian citizens must contact the Ministry of the Interior, Foreigners Office, before engaging in any travel within the interior of the country.
 The Ministry will notify local police of the planned travel and the police may choose to assign escorts for that travel.

 Marriage in Algeria: See our Marriage in Algeria webpage for documents that must be obtained before leaving the United States.